stereobooster/astro-digital-garden/src/content/docs/recipes/hasse-diagram.md

 ## Workaround

 You may create Hasse diagram manually, for example, using [[graphviz-diagram]].
-Diagram on top created with follwing code:
+Diagram above created with follwing code:

 ```
 digraph hasse {